 Plan Nord: Perspectives, Challenges and Promises for Northern Indigenous Communities, Feb 2012

-The Aboriginal Law Students’ Association, Environmental Law McGill and the International Journal on Sustainable Development Law and Policy jointly organized a cross-disciplinary panel discussion bringing together indigenous leaders and community members, researchers, legal practitioners and representatives of civil society organizations to discuss some of the issues arising from the implementation of Plan Nord, from the perspective of indigenous communities.
+The Aboriginal Law Students’ Association, Environmental Law McGill and the McGill Journal of Sustainable Development Law jointly organized a cross-disciplinary panel discussion bringing together indigenous leaders and community members, researchers, legal practitioners and representatives of civil society organizations to discuss some of the issues arising from the implementation of Plan Nord, from the perspective of indigenous communities.
 Panelists discussed the issues affecting Northern indigenous communities with regards to consultation processes and the eventual implementation of the Government of Quebec’s commitments and constitutional obligations towards Aboriginal communities.
 They also addressed the potential impacts of large-scale development projects on indigenous cultures, governance and livelihoods, the promises and pitfalls of sustainable development as a framework for the implementation of Plan Nord and issues of participation in decision-making, governance and self-determination.

 Speakers included Professors Jaye Ellis and Colin Scott, Mr Harry Tulugak, Aurélie Arnaud, Ugo Lapointe, Me John Paul Murdoch and Chief Ghislain Picard.
 Professor Richard Janda moderated the first panel while Professor Kirsten Anker moderated the second.